 The competition for cloud practitioners is fierce.
-According to LinkedIn, cloud and distributed computing is the most in-demand skill for employers in 2018.
+According to LinkedIn, expertise in cloud and distributed computing remains the most in-demand skill for employers in 2019, repeating its position in the top slot from a year ago.

 Landing cloud talent in today’s hiring market requires employers to move quickly and make strong offers.
 We’ve compiled a list of the most in-demand cloud computing roles, certifications, skills and what you can expect to pay for them in 2019.